yanhan2017/Academic-Matchmaking/README.md

 ### *Constraint:*
 We added a UNIQUE constraint on the Neo4j database requiring that each fav_faculty node has a unique name to avoid having duplicate favorite faculties.
 If the constraint is violated when adding a new favorite faculty, the application will simply ignore the request.

-## 8. Contributions
-### *Yan*:
-Most backend utilities, frontend of widgets 5 and 6, README.
-Total time spent is about 40 hours.

-### *Jake*:
-Most frontend widgets, integrating widgets into dashboard, README, demo video.
-Total time spent is about 25 hours.